IBIC/seed-analysis/README.md

 1. `PROJECT_DIR`: The top-level directory for your project (contains `bin/`, `subjects/`, etc.)
 2. `allseeds`: By default, all the seeds are read in from the file `allseeds` (see section 1).
 This can be overriden here if you have another method to identify seeds.
 3. `groups`: This pulls the group names out of the `group-*.txt` files (see section 2).
 Don't override this setting, as later recipes assume the existence of the same `group-*.txt` files.
-4. *`contrasts`: This variable automatically creates all the contrats based on the given group, and filters out any 0 contrats (A - A).
+4. *`contrasts`: This variable automatically creates all the contrasts based on the given group, and filters out any 0 contrats (A - A).
 Don't change this declaration!
-There should be `N(N-1)` total contrasts*
+There should be N(N-1) total contrasts*
 4. `STANDARD_MASK`: The MNI-space mask used in `3dttest++`.
 Using a mask reduces the number of comparisons and speeds up processing.
 Make sure the resolution (`Xmm`) matches the space your files are registered to. **Default:** 2mm
 5. `SVCSUFFIX`: Depending on how `meica` was set up, the maps aren't necessarily given consistent names.
 Set this to whatever your project chose as the output.
 We're looking for the Z-transformed correlation map.
 6. `COVFILE`: The covariates file (see section `XXX`) to read from.
 Leave blank if there are no covariates.